-- 16. Where students encounter such circumstances as listed in Regulation 8 above they should submit a request for the recognition of extenuating circumstances in accordance with these Regulations at the earliest opportunity and in advance of the deadline or event affected.
-Requests for the recognition of extenuating circumstances are made to the Directorate of Student Services and Administration (SSA) via the Student Self Service facility, details of which are available on the Office of Student Complaints, Appeals and Regulation (OSCAR) web pages. - 17.
-If the extenuating circumstances occur during an event, or if they are only appreciated after a deadline or event, additional processing conditions are applied to the request as detailed in Regulations 25-35 below. - The possible outcomes of requests for the recognition of extenuating circumstances are detailed in Regulations 22-24 below.
+- 16. Where students encounter such circumstances as listed in Regulation 8 above, they should submit a request for the recognition of extenuating circumstances in accordance with these Regulations at the earliest opportunity and in advance of the deadline or start of the event affected.
+Requests made after the deadline or start of the timed assessment event will be considered with supporting evidence as set out in sections 34-37 below.
+Requests for the recognition of extenuating circumstances are made to the Academic Registry via the Student Self Service facility, details of which are available on the Office of Student Complaints, Appeals and Regulation (OSCAR) web pages. - 17.
+If the extenuating circumstances occur during an event, or if they are only appreciated after a deadline or event, additional processing conditions are applied to the request as detailed in Regulations 28-35 below. - 18.
+The possible outcomes of requests for the recognition of extenuating circumstances are detailed in Regulations 25-27 below.
 On no account can a student's marks be increased as a result of the recognition of extenuating circumstances. - 19.
 This extenuating circumstances process should not be used by a student to request a period of temporary withdrawal or interruption of studies.
 In those instances the procedures set out in the Regulations for taught programmes or the Regulations for research degrees apply.